LuiseFreese/PowerApps-EPPC23/2_component.md

 Now we need to change the **OnSelect** property of the button so we can freely change it without touching the component.

-We will use a behavior property for that (which are now called `Action` properties).
+We will use a behavior property for that (which are now called `Function` properties).

 The **Return data type** is not important, because we won't return data.
 But we will need to specify a parameter.
 We will call it **id** and define it as a `number`.
 We will pass the selected menu item id through this parameter.